 - Salt to taste

-There you have it — four awesome meals that you can throw together in a hurry, cover the pot, and forget until dinnertime.
+There you have it — four fabulous meals that you can throw together in a hurry, cover the pot, and forget until dinnertime.